People Still Show Up

-"People Still Show Up" is a song by American singer-songwriter Maren Morris.
-It was released on October 25, 2024, through Columbia Records, as the lead single from her fourth studio album, Dreamsicle.
+"People Still Show Up" (stylized in all lowercase) is a song by American singer-songwriter Maren Morris.
+It was released on October 25, 2024, through Columbia Records, and is included in her fourth studio album, Dreamsicle.
 Morris wrote the song with Laura Veltz and Jack Antonoff, while Antonoff produced it.
-Musically, "People Still Show Up" is an alternative pop song.
-Lyrically, the song talks about people's reactions from the aftermath of her controversial and highly covered exit from the country music industry.

-Release
+Promotion and release

-"People Still Show Up" was released on October 25, 2024.
-Morris announced the song on October 22.
-The date of release received media coverage after Morris' ex-husband Ryan Hurd was also dropping his comeback single that day.
-An accompanying lyric video was released with the song.
+Morris announced "People Still Show Up" on October 22, 2024.
+The song, included in her fourth studio album, Dreamsicle, was released three days later.
+The date of release received media coverage after Morris's ex-husband Ryan Hurd was also dropping his comeback single that day.
+An accompanying lyric video was released along with the song's release.

 Composition

-The song was written by Morris with Jack Antonoff and Laura Veltz in early 2023.
-It marks Morris and Antonoff's second collaboration, following the 2023 track "Get the Hell Out of Here", meanwhile Veltz and Morris had worked several times in the past.
-The production which was held by Antonoff, draws inspiration from the 1970s.
-Morris said in a statement about the song:

 "I had no idea after writing this song at the beginning of 2023 how much deeper of a change my life was going to take, and I'm shook that it resonates with me today even more than it did then. from needing a martini and therapy session with my best friend at our favorite new haunt, to a trauma dump writing session turned manic giggle fest, to the hometown energy of every Lunatic show... my friends, family, cowriters, and fans still showed up. if it's 2000 people or just 1, you only need one hand to help you out. also, to be frank, with everything going on right now, l just wanted to put out something vibey and fun."